bibleup/bibleup/README.md

 At its core, BibleUp is a blend of an internal API and a display interface.

-# Beta
+# Beta 🏗
 BibleUp is current in **beta** and still under development.
-However, it can be used without much worry for breaking changes
+However, it can be used without much worry or concern for breaking changes

 # Behaviour